-Three Ways To Blend Two Images Together In Photoshop
+How To Layer Two Images In Photoshop

 Three Ways to Blend Two Images in Photoshop